terenkur/terrenkur/frontend/README.md

 disabled by default; set `ENABLE_TWITCH_ROLE_CHECKS=true` on the backend and `NEXT_PUBLIC_ENABLE_TWITCH_ROLES=true` on the frontend to enable it.

+The `useTwitchUserInfo` hook verifies that any viewer token matches the configured `NEXT_PUBLIC_TWITCH_CHANNEL_ID`.
+If the token belongs to another user, the hook skips viewer-based role checks and falls back to the streamer token to prevent unauthorized role requests.

 Obtain a token by authorizing the streamer account with the Twitch OAuth flow including those scopes and store the resulting access and refresh tokens in the `twitch_tokens` table.
 The backend reads the access token from this table and